-TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
-The train running information and delay causes are used for passenger information, passenger rights handling and performance regimes.
-The delay causes are used to inform the customer and for performance analysis.
+TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
+This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+The train running information and delay The delay causes are used to inform the causes are used for passenger information, passenger rights handling and performance regimes. customer and for performance analysis.